issheng4/PlaylistDataSpot/README.md

 ## Contributing

 Contributions from the community to improve PlaylistDataSpot are welcome and appreciated!
 See the FAQs section in `user_guide.md` for current known issues that could be fixed.
-Here's how you can contribute:

-1. **Fork the Repository**: Create a copy of the repository in your GitHub account by clicking 'Fork'.

-2. **Create a New Branch**: Make a new branch in your forked repository for the specific changes or feature you want to work on.

-3. **Make Changes**: Implement your desired changes or add new features to your branch.

-4. **Commit and Push**: Commit your changes with clear, descriptive messages and push to your fork.

-6. **Open a Pull Request**: Go back to the original GitHub repository and click the 'New Pull Request' button.
-Describe your changes and submit the pull request for review.